 Once you have arrived in Hawaii with your your proof of vaccination or negative PCR test, or after having completed quarantine, you can now travel freely between islands.
 Also, while masks are still required indoors for anyone over five years of age, face coverings are no longer required outdoors — although they are recommended if you are in a large gathering.

-Can I travel to every Hawaiian island?
+Can I travel between Hawaiian islands?

 Best Travel Credit Cards